Billiam/thingiverse-migrator/README.md

 This will generate an access token, client id and client secret.
 The access token does not have user permissions, and can only access public items.
 <br>If that's all you need, skip to step 2.
     1. If you want to fetch unpublished items as well, you'll need to create an access token for your Thingiverse user.
   You'll need your client secret from the Thingiverse application you created.
     2. Visit: https://www.thingiverse.com/login/oauth/authorize?client_id=YOUR_CLIENT_SECRET&redirect_uri=http%3A%2F%2Flocalhost%3A9999&response_type=token
     3. Sign in, authorize your application, and copy the `access_token` parameter from the url when you're redirected back to localhost.

-2. Run: `bin/run.sh backup <your thingiverse name>`

-    This will download your Thingiverse uploads to the `things` directory
+2. Run: `bin/run.sh backup <your thingiverse name>` This will download your Thingiverse uploads to the `things` directory

-### Render images for STL and scad files
+### Render images for STL and SCAD files

 Some 3D object repositories (like PrusaPrinters.org) do not automatically render STL and SCAD files, and will instead show a default placeholder image if you do not add your own images.

-Optionally, you can generate an image for each project in your `things` which does not appear to have an image by running
+Optionally, you can generate an image for each project in your `things` directory which does not appear to have an image by running:

 `bin/run.sh render_objects`